 Dr Price slid her glasses back on for effect, “So how about we start there.”

 “Bullshit, I’ve known Siti for years and there is no way-“

 She waved her hand and interrupted.
 “Ok, let’s cut to the chase.”

-Confused, I looked around the cell, two cameras in opposite corners.
+My anger had faded back to confusion as I looked around the cell.
+Two cameras in opposite corners.
 She’d be watching, no doubt, but who else?
 I got up, walked around to stretch my legs, freshened up, sat back down and picked up the tablet.
-Touching the screen, it blinked on revealing Siti’s details, a black and white portrait photo in one corner.
+Touching the screen, it blinked on revealing Siti’s details, a black and white portrait photo displayed in one corner.
 It must have been taken a few years ago before she’d cut her hair.
 I ran my finger over it before scanning through the rest of the tablet.

 I ached, my head still hurt and I hadn’t slept well.
-Not to mention starving, I greedily tucked into the scrambled eggs and bacon.
+Not to mention I was starving.
+I greedily tucked into the scrambled eggs and bacon.

 “What’s going to happen to her?”
 I enquired, mouth half-full.

 “To be honest, I don’t know,” she said.
 It was the first time she hadn’t met my gaze.
 She clearly knew more than she was letting on.

 “My problem is what to do with you, Doctor.”

 She shot me a steely look, back on form, “It’s obvious by now that you’ve stumbled into something important.
 The problem is a little knowledge can be dangerous.“